-We have made the commitment to ensure we are prepared for the impacts of climate change through a commitment to become a Climate Ready Region by 2030.
-In line with this commitment, we've concentrated our efforts on understanding the susceptibility of our county's people and infrastructure to local climate hazards, paving the way for resilient action plans that meet the community's most pressing needs.
+The County has committed to preparing for the impacts of climate change through our goal of becoming a Climate Ready Region by 2030.
+In line with this commitment, we have concentrated our efforts on understanding the susceptibility of our county's people and infrastructure to local climate hazards, paving the way for resilient action plans that meet the community's most pressing needs.
 The fruits of this undertaking were realized with the completion of a comprehensive vulnerability assessment in January 2023.
 This evaluation was designed with an emphasis on anticipating future conditions that could amplify existing vulnerabilities.
-A detailed report can be found in Appendix F. Vulnerability Assessment Report.
+A detailed report can be found in Appendix G. Vulnerability Assessment Report.